Symptoms related to bladder emptying:

 - Frequency or a sensation of needing to urinate again soon after urination

 - Nocturia or waking up at night

 - A sudden, uncontrolled urge to urinate

 When the bladder does not empty completely, the risk of developing a urinary tract infection increases.
-Other serious problems can occur, including the development of bladder stones, blood in the urine, and overactive bladder.
-In rare cases, urinary retention, i.e. the inability to urinate, or kidney damage can occur.
+Other serious problems can occur, including the development of bladder stones, blood in the urine and overactive bladder.
+In rare cases, urinary retention, such as the inability to urinate or kidney damage, can occur.

 Would you like an appointment?